Why Automate This?

 - At least one intentionally imperfect scan (low resolution, skewed, or photographed)

-Step 1: Create Your Assignment
+Create Your Agent

-- Select “Use Assignment Builder”.
+- Select “Use Agent Builder”.

-Step 2: Describe Your Workflow
+Describe Your Workflow

-Duvo will generate a structured SOP from your description.
-Before continuing, confirm:- The document type (invoice, receipt, ID) is correctly named throughout.
+- The document type (invoice, receipt, ID) is correctly named throughout.

 - The field list matches what your target system actually requires.